LaurieHarding-Russell/MarketSim/README.md

 # Market Simulator.
 This is just meant to be a fun project to help me understand the stockmarket better.
 It shouldn't be taken seriously.
 This is by no means an accurate representation of real life.

+Its a fun challenge where bots try to predict my silly "world model" based off of limited and sometimes faulty data.
+They will also have to predict each others strategies affects on the world economy.

+Probably best not to have more then bot per player to keep things fair.
+Or not, have fun!

 ## Getting started
 1. Start up the program by running `bazel run Market`.